 Camp Hanover provides $30 in support to campers who are active members of Presbytery of the James, Presbytery of Eastern Virginia, or National Capital Presbytery congregations.
-We provide $40 in support for each child from the same family who enrolls in summer camp.
+When your family registers multiple siblings in summer camp, we provide $40 in support for each child in overnight camp and $15 of support for each child in on-site day camp.
 This is possible thanks to the mission funding we receive from the Presbytery of the James and annual financial gifts from individuals and congregations who value the impact of ministry taking place at Camp Hanover.

 Similarly, refunds for early departure from a camp session due to illness, a camper violation of a policy (for example, possession of tobacco while at camp) or for reasons of personal choice (for example, homesickness) are considered on a case-by-case basis.